davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

 #### Part 3: Your Turn!

-- You just executed an **_ALGORITHM_** -- a sequence of instructions that gives you some desired outcome.
-The algorithm we provided, when executed faithfully, will _always_ produce the same Pac-Man picture.
-This means that, when designing this algorithm, we had to be careful and detail-oriented when recording the steps.
+- You just executed an **Algorithm** -- recall from class that it's a sequence of instructions that gives you some desired outcome.
+The algorithm we provided, when executed faithfully, will always produce the same Pac-Man picture.
+This means that, when designing this algorithm, we had to be careful and detail-oriented when recording steps.
 We even test-ran the algorithm several times just to make sure it would be repeatable.

 - You still don't need a partner yet, but now it's your turn to write an algorithm to draw anything of your choosing.
 (Without saying, please draw something appropriate!)